 Starting off, focus on your basic punches, kicks, knees, and elbows.
 Don’t try to worry about any tricky techniques like spinning back elbow or jumping knee.

-Just focus on these basic strikes: jab, cross, hook, body (round) kicks, knees, and elbows
+When you are starting off, focus on these basic strikes: jab, cross, hook, body (round) kicks and teeps (front kicks)

 While there are dozens of other techniques, you will eventually learn learn like uppercuts, low kicks, head kicks, spinning elbows, and flying knees, keep your methods limited to these basics until you can perform each technique correctly.
 These are your pillar strikes that will be used in most of your training, so it is important to learn the correct techniques when you start.